MadsAagaard/pacbioGermline/README.md

 - QC module (nanostat, mosdepth, cramino, whatsHap, multiQC)

 ## Additional user-defined output
-- Exomiser will be included based on smallvariants (jointGenotyped DeepVariant vcf), structural variants (jointGenotyped sawfish vcf), if the user provides a file with hpo terms (e.g. for rare disease trio analysis).
+- Exomiser will be included based on smallvariants (jointGenotyped DeepVariant vcf) and structural variants (jointGenotyped sawfish vcf), if the user provides a file with hpo terms (e.g. for rare disease trio analysis).
 - JointGenotyping is disabled by default, but can be activated with --jointCall (see parameter section)
-- Grouped output (e.g. collect data for all samples for each tool in a single outputfolder) is disabled by default (i.e. output data is collected per sample by default).
+- Grouped output (e.g. collect data for all samples for each tool in a single outputfolder based on the used samplesheet) is disabled by default (i.e. output data is collected per sample by default).
 Grouped output can be activated with --groupedOutput (see parameter section).
 - Tools and modules can be disabled using e.g. --skipQC, --skipVariants, --skipSV, --skipSTR (see parameter section)

 # Usage